 Who We Are…

-Celebrating 150 years of service in the community, the Sisters of St. Joseph of Boston are ordinary women from all walks of life.
+Since 1873, the Sisters of St. Joseph have been of service to the greater Boston area.
+We are ordinary women from all walks of life.

 Together, we contribute to a world desperately in need of unity.
 We are united in this mission with Sisters of St. Joesph and lay partners all over the world.